Rescue from Gilligan's Island: Plot

 Foreign spies have discovered that Gilligan has their lost disc and set out to recover it.
 Meanwhile, Skipper and Gilligan learn that the insurance company refuses to issue a settlement payment for the first Minnow unless all their former passengers sign a statement testifying that the Skipper was not responsible for the shipwreck.
 They first visit Ginger, who has been cast in a movie, though she is dismayed by how much film industry standards have changed.
 She agrees to sign the statement.
 Gilligan and the Skipper then reconnect with the Professor who has found that his castaway celebrity is overshadowing his research work at the university.
 The Professor also signs the insurance statement while the foreign spies continually attempt to secure the disk from Gilligan.
 The Skipper and Gilligan next go to see the Howells.
 They sign the insurance statement after ejecting snobbish friends from their house when they overhear them making disparaging remarks about Gilligan and Skipper.
 The spies, hidden among the guests, are also ejected.

 The two then go to see Mary Ann, who is about to marry her old fiancé, Herbert.
 She no longer loves him but feels obligated to go through with the wedding.
 To spare Mary Ann from an unhappy union, Skipper and Gilligan deliberately disrupt the ceremony where the foreign spies are among the guests.
 Mary Ann is relieved to learn that Herbert actually loves someone else and she signs the insurance statement.

 The insurance company finally pays for the first Minnow and the former castaways gather for a reunion cruise aboard the Minnow II.
-The spies make one last attempt to obtain the disc, but are thwarted by the FBI.
+The spies make one last attempt to obtain the disc, but are thwarted by the FBI, who secure the disc from Gilligan.
 During the cruise, the Minnow II is caught in a storm.
 Gilligan unknowingly rendered the compass useless by removing its magnet when cleaning it, causing the Skipper to sail in the wrong direction.
 The group lands on a beach and realize they are on their old island after finding a piece of wood from the original Minnow.